If you live in China, one of the first new words you probably learned was VPN.

 Since China has blocked almost all popular websites including Google, YouTube, Facebook, etc., people consistently find ways to bypass the GFW.
 The most effective way is through the use of a VPN.
 Whether you’re travelling to China or residing there, a VPN is more likely a virtual necessity these days.
 A VPN enables us to access blocked websites in China, but more than that, it also protects users from the dangers of the Internet like hackers & DDoS.

 To put it simply, a VPN works by creating a tunnel between you and the Internet.
 This tunnel is protected and cloaks your IP and location.
-This tunnel protects you from the prying eyes of hackers and even from your ISP that annoyingly throttles your Internet connection.
-With a VPN, all data you send and receive is encrypted and secured.
+This tunnel protects you from prying eyes of hackers and even from your ISP that annoyingly throttles your Internet connection.
+With a VPN, all the data you send and receive is encrypted and secured.
 Say you’re in China and need to access a blocked website like Google, a VPN would be your tunnel to Google.
 Basically, this tunnel redirects your connection using a different server located in another country, making it appear that you’re accessing Google from that other country.
 Amazing, right?

-How to Set Up a VPN
+How to Set Up a VPN Service For China Use

 There are hundreds of VPN providers, but you should know that VPNs are volatile in China.
 Some days your VPN provider can be blocked, some days they are not, and then there’s a day it can be suddenly completely blocked.
 Therefore, you’ll need a reliable VPN provider.